drduh/macOS-Security-and-Privacy-Guide/README-cn.md

 This guide is targeted to “power users” who wish to adopt enterprise-standard security, but is also suitable for novice users with an interest in improving their privacy and security on a Mac.

-There is no security silver bullet.
 A system is only as secure as its administrator is capable of making it.
+There is no one single technology, software, nor technique to guarantee perfect computer security; a modern operating system and computer is very complex, and requires numerous incremental changes to meaningfully improve one's security and privacy posture.

 I am **not** responsible if you break a Mac by following any of these steps.